Trans-Code/organizer-manual/conferences/README.md

 ## Cross-promotion and online traction

 Conferences normally have a large-to-huge mailing list, countless followers on Twitter, and a [social media strategist](http://elitedaily.com/envision/these-20-photos-prove-that-you-take-your-job-title-way-too-seriously-photos/651099/).
-You can therefore leverage their online presence to call out for coaches, sponsors, or even participants (as in "tell your women friends about us so they can come to the conference too!").
+You can therefore leverage their online presence to call out for coaches, sponsors, or even participants (as in "tell your friends about us so they can come to the conference too!").

 ## Remote organising